jezza64/jbnotes/Python_tools_conda.md

 ### Managing environments

-Include a file in project root folder listing all packages with version numners.
+Include a file in project root folder listing all packages with version numbers.
 Make an environment file with:
 >`(conda-env) % conda env export --file environment.yml`

 To recreate an environment with an environment file: